Skip to main content

 A primary concern for any therapy that influences growth pathways is the theoretical risk of cancer.
 The GH/IGF-1 axis is central to cellular growth and proliferation, so this question has been studied extensively.
 Large-scale data on GHD adults receiving rhGH does not show an increase in the rate of new, or de novo, cancers compared to the general population.

-A meta-analysis of studies involving AGHD patients found no evidence of increased with GH replacement therapy.
+A meta-analysis of studies involving AGHD patients found no evidence of increased cancer risk with GH replacement therapy.
 Some data has suggested a potential increase in the risk of a second neoplasm in survivors of childhood cancer, particularly those who received cranial radiation.
 This underscores that risk is highly contextual and dependent on an individual’s medical history.
 The underlying cause of GHD, such as a previous pituitary tumor, is itself a confounding variable in assessing cancer risk.

 The table below summarizes findings from major studies, illustrating the general consensus on this critical safety question.